-Medical Transcriptionists with little to no experience tend to make between $21600 and $27810 while the more experienced ones make over $42690 per year.
+Medical Transcriptionists with little to no experience tend to make between $21840 and $26410 while the more experienced ones can earn over $43490 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Medical Transcriptionist is to move to a higher paying state like DC.
-Right now, the highest paying states for Medical Transcriptionists are DC, MA, CA, WA and CT.
+One of the easiest ways to increase your salary as a Medical Transcriptionist is to move to a higher paying state like AK.
+Right now, the highest paying states for Medical Transcriptionists are AK, NJ, MN, MD and NY.

-3 other factors that can increase your salary as A Medical Transcriptionist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Medical Transcriptionist is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Medical Transcriptionists what degree they had when they got the job and most of them said they had a Certificate followed by Some college courses.
+We asked other Medical Transcriptionists what degree they had when they got the job and most of them said they had a Post-Secondary Certificate followed by a College Certificate.

 Pros and Cons